Get Ahead On National Health Awareness Marketing

 February was Heart Month.
 It will be again next year.
 And the year after that.
 And the year after that.
 You probably started planning – and I mean serious planning – your Heart Month awareness campaign somewhere between three months to three minutes before February 1.

-“Let’s face it, there’s a lot of awareness to tackle even as you continue to manage the steady stream of physician and administration requests for marketing support”
+“Let’s face it, there’s a lot of awareness to tackle even as you continue to manage the steady stream of physician and administration requests for Search Marketing Group and marketing support”

 That’s OK.
 If there’s one thing healthcare marketers know it’s that there is no down time.
 You were busy planning and executing your Cervical Health Awareness and/or your National Birth Defects Prevention campaigns for January.